Regal Warren Old Town Theater closure sign of struggling movie industry

 Hollywood strikes will likely drag on for another three to six months at least, according to Straub.

-“If that happens, it’s going to disrupt the movie flow again, and it’s going to impact the theatres even more than it has,” Straub said.
+“If that happens, it’s going to disrupt the movie flow again, and it’s going to impact the theaters even more than it has,” Straub said.

 Some in the industry had a more optimistic outlook.
 They said they have seen people return to theaters after the pandemic.